 Benefits.
 Base wage or salary is the largest portion of an employee’s compensation, but not the only one.
 Health, retirement, training, vacation and other benefits are major criteria in a person’s job search.
 Unfortunately, studies of the “gender gap” rarely take benefits into account.
 As labor policy analysts Rachel Greszler and James Sherk of The Heritage Foundation explained a few years ago: “If women – particularly working mothers – tend to place a higher value on some benefits than men do (such as more paid time off or better health coverage), this would artificially inflate the pay gap.
 They would accept lower pay in exchange for better benefits, but surveys asking about wages would report only the lower pay.”

 The phrase “equal pay for equal work” looks fair on the surface, but what lies beneath are very real constraints on what can be done to close the gap.
 Achieving equality of result arguably would require coercion of a sort that most people (and certainly most men) would find intolerable.
 Controlling for certain factors affecting wages, in fact, substantially reduces if not eliminates the gender gap.
 Mark Perry, an economist-research scholar with the American Enterprise Institute, in responding to a BLS report that had concluded full-time women employee median earnings in 2011 were 82.2 percent those of men, discovered that controlling for certain factors, the pay gap partially or fully disappears.
-He calculated that among full-time workers putting in 35 to 39 hours a week, women earned 109.9 percent more than what their male counterparts earned.
+He calculated that among full-time workers putting in 35 to 39 hours a week, women earned 109.9 percent of what their male counterparts earned (i.e., made 9.9 percent more).
 Among full-time workers who put in 45 to 48 hours a week, women were paid 91.1 percent of what men were paid.
 Women in the 20-24 and 25-34 age brackets, respectively, made 93.2 percent and 92.3 percent of what males in those brackets made.
 Looking at median earnings in hourly rather than weekly terms, women made 86.8 percent of what men made.
 And single female employees with no minor children at home earned 96.0 percent of what their male counterparts made.
 The gender pay gap is a manufactured crisis.
 To reiterate: Differences in female and male earnings may appear sizable in the aggregate, but narrow or disappear when one controls for specific work, domestic and demographic characteristics.

 A great many “equal” jobs are anything but that.
 The pay gap looks real because those who call for its abolition engage in “apples and oranges” comparisons.
 While men and women inevitably seek to maximize their work incomes, they do so bounded by their desired situations at work and at home.
 That is why appropriate compensation levels are best determined through negotiation between employer and employee; i.e., people who are most familiar with what a particular job entails.
 Their frame of reference, and not that of EEOC bureaucrats, ought to prevail.
 One dreads to imagine the surge in lawsuits resulting from the adoption of the Obama reporting rule, coupled with congressional passage of the Paycheck Fairness Act.
 Ironically, fearing lawsuits, many employers in response may adopt pay structures allowing for far less workplace flexibility of the sort valued by many working mothers.